omaralfaqih6/breast_cancer_wisconsin/README.md

 # Business Case
 Our business case is focused on leveraging data using machine learning models and methodologies to investigate and find the features of a breast mass which are the most predictive of breast cancer diagnosis.

-## Breast Cancer Wisconsin - Dataset Analysis
-This dataset is representing 30 features for 569 samples derived from digitized images of fine-needle aspirate (FNA) tests performed on breast cancer.
-These features are numerical and continiuos, also, our team had confirmed that none of these features have any missing values.
-Our target variable (the depednent variable) is Diagnosis variable which has either of the below values:
-- M: for malignant
-- B: for benign

-> [!NOTE]
-> The dataset was downloaded and its analysis were done based on information provided in [Breat Cancer Wisconsin (Diagnostic) paper](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic)

 # Stakeholders
 After investigating and analyzing the medical field, we had found that below are the primary stakeholders benefitting from this initiative:
 |Stakeholder|Interest|